 Chocolate Peanut Butter Cheesecake Cake made in the ONE pan!
 Creamy peanut butter cheesecake bakes on top of a fudgy chocolate cake for the ultimate dessert!

-Another slice of decadence deserving of a drumroll just in time for the weekend.
+Another slice of decadence deserving of a drumroll just in time for EASTER — or the weekend.
 I give you Peanut Butter Cheesecake / Chocolate Cake.
 Creamy, melt in your mouth peanut butter cheesecake bakes on top of a fudgy and rich chocolate cake — made in the ONE pan!
 Only 254 calories without the frosting OR 313 WITH!
 The frosting is NOT made with ANY cream.
 No heavy cream.
 No whipping cream.
 Not even BUTTER.
 AND it’s HEALTHY!
 Or….healthy-errrr than the usual frosting.
 And it’s optional because the cake is so good on its own it doesn’t need anything more.
 But it’s there for you…..just in case.
 I tried to make this as low calorie and fat as possible withOUT comprising on flavour — and I succeeded.

 Let me back up for a sec.
 This cake has been a long time coming.
 I mean, loooooong.
 I’ve been working on this recipe since I posted the Carrot Cake Cheesecake.
 THEN the Blueberry Lemon Cheesecake Cake got involved and disrupted my thought processes.
 A few (I’m talking around six) failed attempts at this one, and finally I broke the mould.
 So to speak.
 Because who doesn’t love peanut butter and chocolate together?